-is a that is renowned for its unique and special qualities.
+Champagne is a sparkling wine that is renowned for its unique and special qualities.
 One of the aspects that sets Champagne apart from other sparkling wines is its long ageing process.
-In order to be classified as Champagne, the wine must undergo a minimum of 12 months of ageing on the “lees” or dead cells, followed by an additional 3 months in the bottle.
+In order to be classified as Champagne, the wine must undergo a minimum of 12 months of ageing on the “lees” or dead yeast cells, followed by an additional 3 months in the bottle.
 This extended period of ageing contributes to the complexity, richness, and unique characteristics that Champagne is known for.

 The ageing process on the lees is a crucial step in Champagne production.
 After the initial fermentation, the wine is left in contact with the yeast cells that are no longer active.
 This allows the wine to develop a range of flavors and aromas that cannot be achieved through other methods.
 The yeast cells undergo a process called autolysis, where they break down and release compounds such as amino acids, fatty acids, and polysaccharides.
 These compounds contribute to the development of flavors like bread, toast, and brioche, as well as a creamy and velvety texture.